JonathanHiggs/Higgsoft.Cake/README.md

 > :warning: This will rebuild the package of the same version, the build will replace the version in the local repository, but any downstream projects cache the package in their local `/packages` directory, so the package should be removed from that cache

+Using the cake bootstrapper the build is invoked like this:

 ```sh
 powershell "./build.ps1" --local=True --settings_skippackageversioncheck=true